Graphene

-Although carbon can form three-dimensional lattices by bonding with four other carbon atoms to form diamond, it can also form two-dimensional sheets (a sheet of paper has only two dimensions, for example) when it bonds to three other carbon atoms.
-These sheets are called graphene.
+Carbon can form three-dimensional lattices when it bonds with four other carbon atoms.
+This bonding forms diamond.
+Carbon can also form two-dimensional sheets by bonding to three other carbon atoms.
+These two-dimensional sheets are called graphene.

-Researchers have only recently (2004) been successful in producing sheets of graphene for research purposes, though they all probably had a handy form of graphene in their pocket protectors.
-Common graphite is the material in pencil lead, and it’s composed of sheets of graphene stacked together.
-The sheets of graphene in graphite have a space between each sheet, as illustrated in the following figure, and the sheets are held together by the electrostatic force called van der Waals bonding.
+Though researchers only recently produced sheets of graphene for research purposes, they all probably had a handy form of graphene in their desk drawers.
+Common graphite is made from sheets of graphene in stacks, forming the material used in pencil lead.
+These sheets of graphene contained in graphite have a space between each sheet, as illustrated in the following figure.
+These sheets are held together by the electrostatic force known as van der Waals bonding.

 Graphite is composed of graphene sheets